Dachigam National Park

 The park has been a protected area since 1910, first under the care of the Maharaja of Jammu and Kashmir and later under the observation of the concerned government authorities.
 It was initially created to ensure a supply of clean drinking water for Srinagar.
 It was upgraded and declared a National Park in 1981.

-Topography
+Geography

-Dachigam National park is located in the Zabarwan Range of the western Himalayas.
-The variation in altitude is vast, ranging from 5500 ft to 14000 ft above mean sea level.
-Due to this vast variation, the park is demarcated into an uneven region.
+Dachigam National Park is located in the Zabarwan Range of the western Himalayas.
+The variation in altitude is vast, ranging from about 1600 m to 4200 m above mean sea level.
+Due to this vast variation, the park has uneven topography.
 The terrain ranges from gently sloping grasslands to sharp rocky outcrops and cliffs.